open-mmlab/mmdeploy/docs/en/04-supported-codebases/mmocr.md

 ______________________________________________________________________

-[MMOCR](https://github.com/open-mmlab/mmocr/tree/1.x) is an open-source toolbox based on PyTorch and mmdetection for text detection, text recognition, and the corresponding downstream tasks including key information extraction.
+[MMOCR](https://github.com/open-mmlab/mmocr/tree/1.x) aka `mmocr` is an open-source toolbox based on PyTorch and mmdetection for text detection, text recognition, and the corresponding downstream tasks including key information extraction.
 It is a part of the [OpenMMLab](https://openmmlab.com/) project.

 ## Installation